lateef-taiwo/Week3_Terraform_Three_Tier_Architecture/README.md

         certificate_domain_name = ""
         additional_domain_name  = ""

 Make sure you replace the necessary values you intend to use in the string.
 The region will be the same region where we created our S3 bucket, that is us-east-1.
 Replace all other values with your preferred values.
 You will have to do subnetting for you to be able to input values for the public and private subnets.
-Take for example if you pick 10.0.0.0/16 as your cidr block, you have to do subnetting to get at least six subnet addresses to use for the public and private subnets.
+Take for example if you pick 10.0.0.0/16 as your VPC CIDR Block, you have to do subnetting to get at least six subnet addresses to use for the public and private subnets.

 ## Navigate to the following directory